boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    information that a resolver might want to expose is defined in
    {{key-val}}.
 That information is scoped to cover properties that are used to infer privacy and transparency policies of a resolver.
 Other information can be registered in the future per the guidance in {{key-reg}}.

    Retrieved information can be used to feed the server selection procedure.
+For example, the server selection procedure may use the retrieved informaiton to prioritize privacy-preserving resolvers over those that don't do QNAME minimization.
 However, that selection procedure is out of the scope of this document.

 #  Terminology